sanjaesan/slate/source/index.html.md

 }
 ```

-This Endpoint is available to Update created projects
+This Endpoint is available to retrieve specific project

 ### HTTP Request